ltrzesniewski/InlineIL.Fody/README.md

 ## Usage

-Call static methods of the [the `InlineIL.IL.Emit` class](src/InlineIL/IL.Emit.cs) to emit IL instructions.
+Call static methods of the [`InlineIL.IL.Emit` class](src/InlineIL/IL.Emit.cs) to emit IL instructions.
 That's it. :wink:

 A few more things which are good to know: